RiffleSystems/riffle-website/src/pages/essays/prelude.md

 We'd love your feedback: we're reachable by email at [glitt@mit.edu](mailto:glitt@mit.edu) and [schiefer@mit.edu](mailto:schiefer@mit.edu), and on Twitter at [@geoffreylitt](https://twitter.com/geoffreylitt) and [@nschiefer](https://twitter.com/nschiefer)!

 *We're grateful for helpful feedback from Max Bittker, Jamie Brandon, Sam Broner, Mike Cafarella, Adam Chlipala, Jonathan Edwards, Josh Horowitz, Adam Jermyn, David Karger, Martin Kleppmann, Kevin Lynagh, Sam Madden, Rob Miller, Josh Pollock, Jalex Stark, Michael Stonebraker, Peter van Hardenberg, the MIT Software Design Group, and the MIT Data Systems Group as we developed the ideas in this essay.
 We're also grateful to Maxwell Brown for helping to build the data import system for MyTunes.
-Geoffrey Litt was supported by an NSF GRFP Fellowship.
+Geoffrey Litt was supported by an NSF GRFP Fellowship and the NSF SaTC Program (Award 1801399).
 Nicholas Schiefer was supported by a Simons Investigator Award.*